 Finding The Perfect Underwater Housing

 If you want to use a mirrorless camera for underwater photography, it’s really important to choose a camera that already has an existing underwater housing on the market.
-There are many third-party manufacturers that sell quality housings in case the camera producer doesn’t have any housing options.
-For instance, Panasonic and Olympus are one of the leaders on the mirrorless market and they make their own underwater housings, while Canon and Nikon don’t make them and housings for their cameras are produced by Ikelite, Nauticam, Inon, Aquatica, and similar brands.
+Many third-party manufacturers sell quality housing in case the camera producer doesn’t have any housing options.
+For instance, Panasonic and Olympus are the leaders in the mirrorless market, and they make their own underwater housings.
+In contrast, Canon and Nikon don’t make them, and housings for their cameras are produced by Ikelite, Nauticam, Inon, Aquatica, and similar brands.

-What really matters is to choose an underwater housing that is made of quality materials.
-Underwater housings can be made of different materials – some of them are safer than the others.
-High-end housings are usually made of aluminum while cheaper housings are made of plastic.
+What really matters is to choose underwater housing that is made of quality materials.
+Underwater housings can be made of different materials – some of them are safer than others.
+High-end housings are usually made of aluminum, while cheaper housings are made of plastic.

-When buying a housing, there are a few other things that you should look for in addition to quality materials.
-Additional important features on the housings are easy access to the camera controls, good ergonomics, fiber optic connections, good viewfinder options and also leakage alarms.
+When buying housing, there are a few other things that you should look for in addition to quality materials.
+Additional important features on the housings are easy to access to the camera controls, good ergonomics, fiber optic connections, good viewfinder options, and also leakage alarms.